-- I. desk examination;
+- desk examination;

-- 2. time study;
+- 2) time study;

-- additional checks on excisable goods and other activities;
+- 3) additional checks on excisable goods and other activities;

-- 4. monitoring of the process of electronic labeling of goods;
+- 4) monitoring of the process of electronic labeling of goods;

-- 5. field tax audit;
+- field tax audit;

-- 6. unannounced inspection;
+- 6) unannounced inspection;

-- 7. tax monitoring; and
+- 7) tax monitoring; and

-- 8. transfer and market pricing.
+- 8) transfer and market pricing.

-184 Parts 3, 4 of Article 103 of the TC RT.
-185 Article 167 of the TC RT.
 According to Article 42 of the TC RT, desk examination is a method of tax control conducted by the tax authority without visiting the place of the taxpayer's activity, based on the study and analysis of the taxpayer's report and information received under the tax legislation, without requiring additional documents and information from the taxpayer.
 As an integral part of the risk management system, a desk examination is conducted to prevent violations of tax legislation and to enable the taxpayer to independently correct existing discrepancies.